 - Since 2002, the Act on Entrepreneurs' Obligations has required producers to individually achieve collection targets and pay a product fee if the targets are not met.
-The Batteries and Accumulators Act of 2009 left the collection target / product fee mechanism in place.
-Notably, the Act does not define or regulate compliance organisations ('organisations') and battery collectors.
-A comprehensive amendment to the Batteries Act introduces inter alia a formal role for compliance organisations from 2015. - In 2012, 52 organisations provided battery compliance services to 99% of the 2002 registered producers (1% complied individually).
-These organisations include battery organisation REBA, set up in 2003, as well as entities set up by approved WEEE organisations, such as ERP Poland, whose market share increased from 10% in 2012 to 28% in 2013.
-Over 1600 (80%) of the registered battery producers missed the national collection target of 25% of POM in 2013. - Data from Environmental Inspectorate GIOS show that the collection rate increased from 29% in 2010 to 43% in 2011.
-However, the 2011 collection volumes contained implausible amounts of lead batteries.
-For 2012, the GIOS data show a plausible return rate for portable lead batteries (105%) and a collection rate of 29%.
-In 2013, the collection rate was 30%.
+The Batteries and Accumulators Act of 2009 left the collection target cum product fee mechanism in place.
+The Act does not define or regulate compliance organisations and battery collectors.
+However, a comprehensive amendment to the Batteries Act introduced inter alia a formal role for compliance organisations from 2015. - Around 50 organisations (2014: 56) provided battery compliance services to 99% of around 2300 registered portable battery producers (1% complied individually).
+These organisations include battery organisation REBA, set up in 2003, as well as entities set up by WEEE organisations, such as ERP Poland, whose market share increased from 10% in 2012 to 28% in 2013. - The collection rate increased steeply to 43% in 2011 while showing implausible amounts of lead batteries.
+This issue was cleared in 2012, when the collection rate fell to 29%.
+In 2013 and 2014, collection increased (in 2014 alone by 15%) and the collection rate moved up to 30% in 2013 and 33% in 2014.
+About 25% of producers missed the national collection target of 30% in 2013 and 35% in 2014 and the 40% in 2015 remains challenge. - Environment Agency GIOS suggests to increase collection by significantly increasing the product fee and engaging municipalities effectively in waste battery collection through amendments to the Public Cleanliness Act.